-See your chassis manual for instructions on proper fastening, adjustment, and releasing of lap/shoulder belts.
+Refer to the chassis manual provided in your InfoCase for instructions on proper fastening, adjustment, and releasing of lap/shoulder belts.

 Seat Belt Care and Cleaning

 - Be careful not to damage the belt webbing and hardware.
 Take care not to pinch them in the seat or doors. - Inspect the belts and hardware periodically.
 Check for cuts, frays, and loose parts.
 Damaged parts should be replaced.
 Do not remove or modify the belt system. - Keep belts clean and dry.
 If the belts need cleaning, use only a mild soap and water solution.
 Do not use hot water.
 Do not use abrasive cleaners, bleach, or dyes.
 These products may weaken the belts. - Replace any belt assembly that was used during a severe impact.
 Replace the complete assembly even if damage is not apparent.